About E. J.

 Hello and welcome to ejswift.co.uk.

-My latest novel, THE CORAL BONES, is a work of eco-fiction connecting three women across the centuries by their love of the ocean, and is published by Unsung Stories.
+My previous novel, THE CORAL BONES, connects three women across the centuries by their love of the ocean.
 THE CORAL BONES was shortlisted for the BSFA Award for Best Novel, The Kitschies Red Tentacle and the Arthur C. Clarke Award for science fiction book of the year.

-The Osiris Project, a speculative fiction trilogy published by Del Rey UK and Jabberwocky (US), explores the geopolitical impacts of climate change.
+Earlier novels are PARIS ADRIFT, a tale of bartenders, time travel and the City of Light, and The Osiris Project, a speculative fiction trilogy exploring the geopolitical impacts of climate breakdown.
 Book One, OSIRIS, is set in a future ocean metropolis, a failed utopia whose inhabitants believe they live on the last city on earth.
 The second book, CATAVEIRO, is set in South America, and expands the series to explore the world beyond Osiris.
 The series concludes with TAMARUQ.

-My short fiction has appeared in Interzone magazine and in anthologies from Salt Publishing, Jurassic London, NewCon Press and Solaris, and has been translated into Chinese and Polish.
+My short fiction has appeared in anthologies from Vintage, Salt Publishing, Jurassic London, NewCon Press and Solaris, and has been translated into Chinese and Polish.
 My short story “Saga’s Children” (The Lowest Heaven, 2013, Jurassic) was shortlisted for a BSFA Award.
-You can read it online for free here.
 “The Spiders of Stockholm” (Irregularity, 2014, Jurassic) was longlisted for the 2015 Sunday Times EFG Short Story Award.

 Representation